 Note: You only National Insurance if you are running a business.
 You can do some work without being part of a business operation.
 Examples include arranging tenancy agreements and making repairs.

-Do you get income less than £2,500 a year from renting out your property?
+Do you get income between £1,000 and £2,500 a year from renting out your property?
 If so you should contact HM Revenue and Customs.
 But, you must report it on a Self Assessment tax return if you get income:

 Note: You will need to register before 5th October following the tax year you had rental income if you do not usually send in a tax return.